DicksonTeel/Mercy-Tech-Resources/Sound/Basic Audio Recording/Advanced Signal Flow Principles.md

 - Consoles
 	- Subgroup
 		- Combine or “Submix” tracks using a bus; either a Multi-Track bus or alternate Stereo Bus.
-		- Will combine with the rest of the mix at the Stereo Bus.
+		- Will be able to combine with the rest of the mix at the Stereo Bus.

 ### Soloing
 - Gives us the ability to listen to channels/groups/buses by themselves
 - Destructive - solos one channel by cutting the rest, thereby leaving only one channel to listen to.
 Does not use a separate bus.
 SIP - Solo In Place.
 SIF - Solo In Front (Dims the other tracks instead of cutting them).
-Solo Safe/Isolate - Tells soloing system that user selected channels are not to be effected by entering solo mode.
+- Solo Safe/Isolate - Tells soloing system that user selected channels are not to be effected by entering solo mode.
 - Non-Destructive - PFL - Pre Fader Listen, can hear channels even if the fader is down.
 Level soloed is not always the same level being monitored.
 AFL - After Fader Listen, you hear the level of the channel as it is in mixing.

 ### Patch bay